 The external interface is in charge of the communication with the application processor.
-It supports 2 types of interface, which are RGB and SPI.
+It supports 3 types of interface, which are RGB, MCU and SPI.

 - Parallel RGB interface for dumb display controller.
-The data bus width can be 16-bit, 18-bit and 24-bit. - Serial SPI interface for smart display controller.
+The data bus width can be 16-bit, 18-bit and 24-bit. - Parallel MCU interface for smart display controller.
+The MCU interface supports the type A (fixed E mode), type A (clocked E mode) and type B interface as specified in MIPI DBI 2.0.
+The bus width can be 8-Bit, 16-bit and 24-bit. - Serial SPI interface for smart display controller.
 The SPI interface supports 3 modes, which are 8-Bit 3 wire, 8-Bit 4 wire and 24-bit 3 wire.
 The 8-Bit 3 wire mode is the type C option 1 interface as specified in MIPI DBI 2.0.
 The 8-Bit 4 wire mode is the type C option 3 interface as specified in MIPI DBI 2.0.

-The SPI interface is a completely separate interface from the other.
-Please see the pin table description for detailed scheme.
+The RGB and MCU interface signals are multiplexed together.
+The SPI interface is a completely separate interface from the other two.
+Please see the pin table description for detailed multiplexing scheme.

-The SSD2828 supports one interface configuration.
+The SSD2828 supports 2 kinds of interface configuration.